 What Are The Requirements?

-- 40 hours of community/experiential/clinical learning - clinical hours for your degree program may overlap
+- 40 hours of community/experiential/clinical learning – your academic program’s clinical hours may apply if the setting is rural and/or underserved.

-- Optional field trip to a rural or undeserved health facility
+- Optional field trip to a rural or underserved facility.

-- 40 hours of community/experiential/clinical learning - clinical hours for your degree program may overlap.
+- 40 hours of community/experiential/clinical learning – again, your academic program’s clinical hours may apply if the setting is rural and/or underserved.

-- A networking AHEC Scholars graduation event and receipt of nationally recognized, HRSA endorsed certificate.
+- AHEC Scholars graduation and receipt of nationally recognized, HRSA endorsed certificate.

 Interprofessional education supports a coordinated, patient-centered model of health care that involves an understanding of the contributions of multiple health professionals.